Akshay-S-Gupta/EY_GDS-Intenrship-MERN/README.md

    - Users can sign up and sign in.
    - Passwords are securely hashed using **bcryptjs**.
    - Protected routes for authenticated users (e.g., `/dashboard`, `/post-auction`).
+   - Users can log out, which clears their session and redirects them to the landing page.

 2. **Auction Management**:
    - Users can post new auction items with details like item name, description, starting bid, and closing time.